 Alstede Farms offers apple picking and tons of special attractions.
 Photo by Rose Gordon Sala

-Alstede Farms – Chester
+1. Alstede Farms – Chester

-Demarest Farms – Hillsdale
+2. Demarest Farms – Hillsdale

 This popular farm boasts 14 varieties of pick-your-own apples.
-Apple picking is permitted on Saturday and Sunday, beginning in early September, and the entrance fee gets you a hayride, playground access, and face time with the farm animals; pay an additional fee for a bag to hold all the apples you can pick.
+Apple picking is permitted on Saturdays and Sundays, beginning in early September, and the entrance fee gets you a hayride, playground access, and face time with the farm animals; pay an additional fee for a bag to hold all the apples you can pick.
 Stop in the farm store before leaving for some treats, including ice cream and apple cider doughnuts.

-Mackey's Orchard – Belvidere
+3. Mackey's Orchard – Belvidere

 Mackey's Orchard offers apple pickers a 15-minute hayride with scenic views to the picking area, located behind the farm.
 There’s also a playground and a full apple bakery that offers apple cider doughnuts, dumplings, and more, including a mile-high apple pie!
 Mackey’s grows more than 100 varieties of apples that ripen between August and November.
 Pick-your-own is offered on weekends in September and October.
-Owner Holly Mackey advises people to always call in advance before coming—because we Garden State residents know how wonky the Jersey weather can be.
+Owner Holly Mackey advises visitors to call in advance before coming—because we Garden State residents know how wonky the Jersey weather can be.

-Riamede Farm – Chester
+4. Riamede Farm – Chester

-Sun High Orchards – Randolph
+5. Sun High Orchards – Randolph

 Kids will love to visit the animals and take a hayride at this great family-friendly farm.
-A variety of apples, including Cortland, Macintosh, Honeycrisp, and Empire, are sold by the pound, so grab only what you want to buy.
+A variety of apples, including Cortland, Macintosh, Honeycrisp, and Empire are sold by the pound, so grab only what you want to buy.
 Before visiting, be sure to check to see if there are any online coupons.
 Cap off the day with a trip to the farm stand for some homemade ice cream.

-Wightman Farms – Morristown
+6. Wightman Farms – Morristown

-Heads-up: a membership is required to enter this orchard, but it buys you access all season long for up to five people.
+Heads-up: A membership is required to enter this orchard, but it buys you access all season long for up to five people.
 Membership privileges include discounts on purchases and weekend attractions like a pumpkin slingshot, hayrides, and a corn maze.
 Before leaving, try some freshly squeezed apple cider, pressed from apples picked right at the farm.
 Apple picking is permitted only on Saturdays and Sundays.

 Where To Go Apple Picking in Central New Jersey